IIIF/cookbook-recipes/recipe/0053-seeAlso/index.md

 ## Restrictions

-When is this pattern is usable / not usable?
-Is it deprecated?
-If it uses multiple specifications, which versions are needed, etc.?

-Delete this section if it is not needed.
-If you don't know what the restrictions might be initially, just leave the following line:
-**Unknown - Help Needed**
+No known restrictions

 ## Example

 Describe the solution in prose and provide an example.
 The example json document must be an external document, and imported with the following:

-{% include manifest_links.html viewers="UV, Mirador, Tify, Curation" manifest="manifest.json" %}
+{% include manifest_links.html viewers="Mirador" manifest="manifest.json" %}

-{% include jsonviewer.html src="manifest.json" %}
+{% include jsonviewer.html src="manifest.json" config='data-line="1"' %}

 The direct link to the fixture is a useful convenience.